College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 In Oklahoma City, the Women’s College World Series has become a marquee event in its own right: ESPN has dubbed it “the center of the softball universe.”
 Coaches and players praised the city for its dedication to softball and said the event — the biggest stage most softball athletes will ever have a chance to play on — was a positive, memorable experience.

-But the venue where the tournament is hosted, the USA Softball Hall of Fame Stadium, has lagged the men’s facilities for years by virtually every measure.
-Coaches recall a series of frustrating battles with the NCAA and their hosts for the most basic of amenities.
+But the venue where the tournament is hosted, the USA Softball Hall of Fame Stadium, has lagged behind the men’s facilities for years by virtually every measure.
+Coaches recall a series of frustrating battles with the NCAA and their hosts for the most basic amenities.

 Until 2011, there were no locker rooms; players changed into their uniforms at their hotels or on the bus.
-There were no bathrooms in the stadium dugouts, forcing players to run along the baseline or up into the stands to share bathrooms with fans.
+There were no bathrooms in the stadium dugouts, forcing players to run along the baseline or into the stands to share bathrooms with fans.
 When coaches begged for bathrooms, they arrived the next year at the tournament to find a Port-a-Potty waiting for them in the dugout.

 “I used to tell my players to go before the game, because how would you like to be caught coming out of a Port-a-Potty on national TV?” one coach said.
 “And then there was the smell.”

-The NCAA has been part of a push to get the city of Oklahoma to improve the Hall of Fame Stadium over the years, including a renovation that added changing rooms and, in 2014, dugout bathrooms.
-The stadium remains the country’s premiere softball facility.
+The NCAA has been part of a push to get Oklahoma City to improve the Hall of Fame Stadium over the years, including a renovation that added changing rooms and, in 2014, dugout bathrooms.
+The stadium remains the country’s premier softball facility.
 But there have been more battles since then, like for a batting cage that wasn’t open to the wind and rain.

 Carol Hutchins, the head coach at the University of Michigan, described a longtime sentiment among women’s college coaches: “The NCAA never asks, ‘What’s the least we can do for the men?'
 With the women, that’s always the question.”